Ice rink: Laneways

 The sports of curling and Ice stock sport are played on either ice rinks or simple ice surfaces with lanes marked out for play.

 Curling

 The sport of curling uses an ice rink known as a "curling rink" or curling sheet.
 Curling does not involve ice skating.
 Curling uses lanes.

 The curling sheet is a carefully prepared rectangular area of ice created to be as flat and level as possible.
 The ice surface dimensions are 146 to 150 ft in length by 14.5 to 16.5 ft in width.
 A curling sheet includes areas marked off in a manner specific to the sport, including the house, the button, hog lines, hacks, and shorter borders along the ends of the sheet called the backboards.

 The dimensions of an official curling sheet is defined by the World Curling Federation Rules of Curling.
 At major events, ice preparation and maintenance is extremely important.
 Curling clubs usually have an ice maker whose main job is to care for the ice.

+Ice stock sport

+Ice stock sport (sometimes spelt "Icestocksport" or "Bavarian curling") is a winter sport comparable to curling.
+It's called Eisstockschießen in German.
+Although the sport is typically played on ice, summer competitions are performed on asphalt.